 Having your own website requires some investment and effort, yet the benefits are numerous.
 After all, today presenting your business online is considered as a “must”.
 Despite the above mentioned platforms give you the opportunity to express your creativity, a website that is owned by you gives you complete control over the content your audience sees, reads and listens to.

 Furthermore, a website gives you a chance not only to sell your music directly, but to collect data about your audience as well.
 Get a bit informed on email marketing and you’ll see all the benefits it can bring you when it comes to long-term success of your career.
 The right engagement of your audience can result in having an army of fans!

 Use the data you collected to get informed where your fans are from, their habits, age etc. ask for their feedback and improve your work.
 Utilize the above mentioned email marketing to keep them in the loop with your all upcoming activities, shows, performances, releases and much more.

 Aside from all the benefits that a personal website offers, in order to maximize its potential, you need to put some effort in creating and promoting it.
 First of all, you need to make sure that the user experience is catchy enough, yet intuitive and simple.
 Make sure that your online presence is a good representative of your music.
 Don’t hesitate to seek for professional help.

 About Supreme Tracks

-Use our contact form to tell us about your project and see if we are a good fit to work together.
-We’ll provide you with a free proposal how to make your track sound like it’s fresh off of Top 40 charts!
+Use our contact form to tell us about your project and learn if we are a good fit to work together.
+We’ll provide you with a free proposal how to make your music sound the way you’ve always dreamed of.